FiveTechSoft/Harbour_GPT4All/README.md

 first of all please download the above files and run the EXE to check that it works on your computer.

-If the PC CPU does not have AVX and AVX2 support, gpt4all-lora-quantized-win64.exe will not work.
+If the PC CPU does not have AVX2 support, gpt4all-lora-quantized-win64.exe will not work.
 To check if your CPU supports them use this tool HWiNFO:

 https://www.hwinfo.com/download/